 - Degenerative diseases

-To diagnose epilepsy, your vet will begin with a complete physical and neurological exam and then will probably take a blood sample, a urinalysis, and other tests.
+To treat and diagnose epilepsy in your dog, your vet will begin with a complete physical and neurological exam and then will probably take a blood sample, a urinalysis, and other tests.

-Epilepsy can’t be cured, nor can it be prevented in most cases when the cause is unknown (idiopathic).
-However, there are a number of new drugs available that can help control symptoms.
+Epilepsy can’t be cured, nor can it be prevented in most cases when the cause is idiopathic, or unknown.
+However, there are a number of drugs available that can help control symptoms.
 Once diagnosed and treated, there’s a good chance your dog can go on to live a fairly normal, healthy life.

 Phenobarbital is the drug most often prescribed for canine epilepsy.
 It can be given in liquid or pill form, typically twice a day.
 It’s very important to be vigilant with treatment and never to take a dog off a drug “cold turkey,” as this can trigger a bad seizure.
-Phenobarbital is available only with a prescription (and that’s just fine; this is a disease that’s best handled with your vet).
+Phenobarbital is available only with a prescription.